JannieI/canvas-workstation-V3/src/app/roadmap.md

 12.Fix bug: graph moves inside another when Dragging - had this in v1 ...
 13.Bug with IE: 'IE supports only grid-row-end with span.
 You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment
 14.Bug fix: delete does not remove the Widget !
+15.Cross hair with showing values on axis - ie crypto trading websites!
+16.Show a Viz on the tooltip - this could be our explain ... !
+17.Annotate on Widget - our shapes with text and emojis, like the Tableau 18.Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
+19.Fix bug - grid sits on TOP of everything!!

 **Shapes**